stackbuilders/openssh-github-keys/README.md

 Generate an application token which has read-only organization access.
-This will let the application read your teams and members (public keys have always been public).
+This will let the application read your teams and members (SSH public keys added by users have always been public on GitHub).

 The OpenSSH option `AuthorizedKeysCommand` cannot have any arguments specified following the command, and we need to pass options to